baconjs/bacon.js/README.md

 Intro
 =====

+The idea of Function Reactive Programming is quite described by Conal Elliot at [Stack Overflow](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming/1030631#1030631).

 Bacon.js is a library for functional reactive programming.
-Or let's say it's a library for working with events.
+Or let's say it's a library for working with events and dynamic values (which are called Properties in Bacon.js).

 Anyways, you can wrap an event source, say "mouse clicks on an element" into an `EventStream` by saying

     var cliks = $("h1").asEventStream("click")